22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Explore the Poconos

-The Poconos Mountains are a fun touristy destination for the rich people of New York City and the surrounding areas.
+The Poconos Mountains are a fun tourist destination for the rich people of New York City and the surrounding areas.
 This resort area abounds with indoor water parks, hiking trails, horseback riding, and other fun activities for visitors.

 Although open to visitors all year round, the seasonal attractions in the Poconos are worth considering.
 Jim Thorpe is breathtaking in the fall when the surrounding mountains burst with brilliant shades of red and orange.